s303126/HIT237-Group-11/ADR-DECISION-1.md

-Title: Use and implement class "ThreatStatus", "Group", "Species" models in models.py.
+Title: Use and implement class "ThreatStatus", "Group", "Species" and "Anomoly" models in models.py.

 Status: Proposed